KejiHan/LCAT/README.md

 main.py: For training the model

-auto.py: For evaluating the model
+auto.py: For evaluating the model with RobustBench

+eval.py: For evaluating the model with AutoAttack

 /dataset: To store the dataset